 Mental Health for Supervisors

-Supervisors have a vital role in promoting positive mental health in the workplace.
-When dealing with mental health in the workplace, supervisors have different roles and responsibilities than employees do.
+Supervisors, apart from also being employees, have a vital role to play in promoting positive mental health in the workplace.
+Much of the awareness of what good mental health looks like is the same as for employees, but you will have different roles and responsibilities when dealing with it.

 Is the problem poor mental health?